joeygeofrey/IAC-CloudFormation-deploy-web-app/README.md

 # Udagram | A social networking application

-Udagram is a social networking application that runs on the AWS infrastructure.
-This CloudFormation template installs network and server infrastructure for the Udagram application.
+Udagram is a social networking application running on AWS infrastructure.
+This CloudFormation template deploys the necessary network and server infrastructure for the Udagram application.

 ## Udagram Infrastructure Diagram